Last Modified: January 10, 2017

 - content you post or send will be shared with other Snapchatters; how widely your content is shared depends on your personal settings and the type of service you are using.
 For example, a Snap may be sent to just a single friend you select, but your My Story content may be seen by any Snapchatter whom you allow to see your My Story.

-- With all Snapchatters and the general public.
-We may share the following information with all Snapchatters as well as the general public:
+With all Snapchatters, our business partners, and the general public.
+We may share the following information with all Snapchatters as well as with our business partners and the general public:

-- public information like your Snapcode and profile pictures.
+- public information like your name, username, Snapcode and profile pictures.

 - any content that you submit to Live, Local, or any other crowd-sourced service.
-If a Live, Local, or any other crowd-sourced service is streamed on the web or broadcast in some other media, it may be viewed by the public at large.
+If a Live, Local, or any other crowd-sourced service is streamed on the web or broadcast in some other media, it may be viewed by the public at large or rebroadcast by our business partners.

 - With our affiliates.
 We may share information with entities within the Snap Inc. family of companies.